Gravitational Stability of Vortices in Bose-Einstein Condensate Dark Matter: Introduction

 More speculatively, the concept of a BEC can also be applied to such hypothetical particles as axions or ghosts.
 In this context, the axion field, for example, is coherent and has relatively small spatial gradients.
 The gradient energy can be interpreted as particle momenta, which will be the same and small for each particle, hence giving a sharp peak in the momentum space distribution as in the case of the more familiar BEC described above.

-In quantum field theory, a condensate corresponds to a non-zero expectation value for some operator in the vacuum and, in the limit of large quantum number, this condensate can be considered to be a classical field.
-This is a good model for the condensate of Cooper pairs in a superconductor, or for helium atoms in a superfluid \cite{Pethick:2008}.
+In quantum field theory, a condensate corresponds to a non-zero expectation value for some operator in the vacuum and, in the limit of large occupation number, this condensate can be considered to be a classical field.
+This is a good model for the condensate of Cooper pairs in a superconductor, or for helium atoms in a superfluid, as shown by \cite{Pethick:2008}.

-The usual, linear Schr{\"o}dinger equation, coupled to the Poisson equation can be used to model many phenomena in Cosmology.
+The usual linear Schr{\"o}dinger equation, coupled to the Poisson equation, can be used to model many phenomena in cosmology.
 As well as modelling a quantum mechanical system, as in \cite{Hu:2000ke}, it has also been used as a classical wave equation to model structure formation.
-It has been shown that using the Condensed Matter concept of a Madelung transformation to yield the Euler and Continuity equations from the Schr{\"o}dinger equation, applies as well as to a Cosmological fluid as it does to fluids in the laboratory \cite{Spiegel:1980fd,Widrow:1993qq,Coles:2001fw,Coles:2002as,Coles:2002sj,Short:2006md}.
+It has been shown that using the condensed matter concept of a Madelung transformation to yield the Euler and continuity equations from the Schr{\"o}dinger equation, applies as well as to a cosmological fluid as it does to fluids in the laboratory.
+For further discussion see \cite{Spiegel:1980fd,Widrow:1993qq,Coles:2001fw,Coles:2002as,Coles:2002sj,Short:2006md}.

-Silverman \& Mallett \cite{Silverman:2002qx} also considered the rotation of a galactic-scale dark matter halo.
-Using a phenomenological description taken directly from condensed matter, they concluded that a galactic halo should be threaded by a lattice of quantised vortices, as a consequence of the rotation of that galaxy.
-Indeed from studies of rotating BECs and quantum turbulence \cite{Vinen:2000ts, Short:2007PhD}, it would seem to be difficult to prevent such vortices from forming.
+\cite{Silverman:2002qx} also considered the rotation of a galactic-scale dark matter halo.
+Using a phenomenological description taken directly from condensed matter, they concluded that a galactic halo should be threaded by a lattice of quantised vortices as a consequence of the rotation of that galaxy.
+Indeed, from studies of rotating BECs and quantum turbulence by \cite{Vinen:2000ts} and \cite{Short:2007PhD}, it would seem to be difficult to prevent such vortices from forming.
 The galaxy velocity rotation curve produced by these authors reproduces the approximate form of observed rotation curves.

-A similar conclusion was reached in Yu and Morgan \cite{Yu:2002sz}.
+A similar conclusion was reached in \cite{Yu:2002sz}.
 This paper considered stationary cylindrical solutions of a complex $\phi^{4}$ scalar field model, coupled to gravity.
-These solutions are Nielson-Olesen vortices, also known as local U(1) Cosmic Strings \cite{Vilenkin:1986hg}.
+These solutions are Nielson-Olesen vortices, also known as local U(1) Cosmic Strings; see \cite{Vilenkin:1986hg}.
 To describe the motion of these vortices in the galaxy, Yu and Morgan's procedure was to calculate the motion of one vortex according to a gradient in the phase induced by the surrounding vortices.